globalpayments/ios-sdk/README.md

 ## Documentation and Examples

-You can find the latest SDK documentation along with code examples and test cards on the [Global Payments](https://developer.realexpayments.com) and [Heartland](https://developer.heartlandpaymentsystems.com/documentation) Developer Hubs.
+You can find the latest SDK documentation along with code examples and test cards on the [Global Payments](https://developer.globalpay.com) Developer Hub.

 In addition you can find working examples in the our example code repository.

-*Quick Tip*: The included [test suite](https://github.com/globalpayments/ios-sdk/tree/feature/add-readme/Example/Tests) can be a great source of code samples for using the SDK!
+*Quick Tip*: The included [test suite](https://github.com/globalpayments/ios-sdk/tree/master/Example/Tests/GpApi) can be a great source of code samples for using the SDK!

 #### Process a Payment Example